Frequently Asked Questions

 credits to complete.
 These certificates provide the specialized knowledge and skills

 needed in specific employment sectors.
 OECs are noted on transcripts.
 To qualify for

-admission to an occupational endorsement certificate program a student must have one
+admission to an occupational endorsement certificate program a student must either:

-of the following: Earned a high school diploma, GED, or at least 60 college level
+Submit a high school diploma, GED or equivalency; or at least 60 college level semester

-semester credits; or Be 18 years of age or older and have participated in UAA's Ability to Benefit Process
+credits; or be 18 years of age or older and have participated in UAA's Ability to

 Benefit Process (see UAA Catalog for details).
 There is an Application fee.

 Students outside of the Anchorage may be eligible to enroll in a distance-delivered